Complexity of syntactical tree fragments of Independence-Friendly logic: Complexity of generalized Henkin trees

 \Tree [.$\forall x$ [.$\forall y$ [.$\lor$ [.$(\exists u/y)$ [.$[\phantom a]$ ] ] [.$(\exists v/x)$ [.$[\phantom a]$ ] ] ] ] ]

-and any positive initial tree extending it are NP-complete. \end{cor} It is perhaps of some interest that the SAT-describing sentence above can be rewritten as an Henkin prefix sentence
+and any regular tree prefix extending it are NP-complete. \end{cor} It is perhaps of some interest that the SAT-describing sentence above can be rewritten as an H$_2^1$ Henkin prefix sentence

-This is an example of an H$_2^1$ sentence which cannot be reduced in any obvious way to a F$_2^1$ sentence, since the variables $u$ and $v$ describe here two very different functions (see e.g. \cite{KryMos1995} for the definition of the function quantifier F$_2^1$ and related discussions).
+The paper \cite{KryVaa1989} introduced the so-called function quantifiers; in particular, the quantifier F$_2^1$, whose semantics is given by: $M\models$F$_2^1xyzw\psi(x,y,z,w)$ if and only if $\exists f\forall x \forall z\psi(x,f(x),z,f(z))$.
+It is unknown whether F$_2^1$ is strictly less expressive than H$_2^1$.
+Our SAT-defining sentence is an example of an H$_2^1$ sentence which cannot be reduced in any obvious way to a F$_2^1$ sentence, since the variables $u$ and $v$ describe here two very different functions.
+We are not aware of other examples of this kind in the literature.